-To permit use of the Act as a defense in such circumstances, Mrs. Eure says, “would allow the primary debtor to escape liability on a debt instrument executed independently of any ECOA violation.”
+To permit the use of the Act as a defense in such circumstances, Mrs. Eure says, “would allow the primary debtor to escape liability on a debt instrument executed independently of an ECOA violation.”

 Eure v.
 Jefferson Nat.
 Bank, 248 Va.
 245, 448 S.E.2d 417.